 Some parents, however, are looking for a little help to relieve a gassy baby and turn to over-the-counter remedies.
 There are a few common products in this category.

 1. Gas drops.
 Gas drops have been around for a long time and are commonly available.
 Infant gas drops are typically made from simethicone, which is also found in common adult anti-gas products.
 Simethicone is an antifoaming agent that makes it easier for babies and infants to form gas bubbles they can pass.
 It’s safe for newborns, although some allergies have been reported.
 Before beginning simethicone, it’s always a good idea to ask your pediatrician.

 2. Probiotics.
 Probiotics are beneficial bacteria that are advertised as helping improve your baby’s digestion by improving the gut flora, or population of healthy bacteria that help break down and digest food.
-Many parents use infant probiotics to reduce colic and believe it can help with gas as well.
-However, a number of research groups have looked at this and found there is no benefit to infant probiotics either for colic reduction or gas relief.
-Unless your doctor recommends infant probiotics for a specific reason, it’s probably safe to skip these.
+One specific strain of probiotic, Lactobacillus reuteri, has shown some success in treating colic in exclusively breastfed infants.
+However, a number of research studies have looked at probiotics and their relationship to gas and have yet to prove a benefit for gas relief.
+Unless your doctor recommends infant probiotics for a specific reason, it’s probably best to skip them.

 3. Gripe water.
 This product is generally made from sodium bicarbonate mixed with soothing herbs including chamomile, ginger and others.
 Many parents turn to Gripe Water as a folk remedy to relieve everything from infant gas pain to colic to teething pain; however, as with many folk and herbal remedies, there isn’t scientific evidence showing that gripe water is effective.
 Additionally, some types of gripe water may include alcohol, which can pose a health risk to your baby.
 If you do plan to use gripe water, it’s best to ask your pediatrician first.